Alumni Online Courses

-Over the span of the past 90 years there have been multiple designs for the Campus and its buildings.
-This class will focus on the history of the library, from its first Ames and Dodge designs for the Monument Campus of 1927, to the 2006 proposed expansion by Allied Works Architects.
+Over the span of the past 90 years, there have been multiple designs for the Campus and its buildings.
+This class focused on the history of the library, from its first Ames and Dodge designs for the Monument Campus of 1927, to the 2006 proposed expansion by Allied Works Architects.
 Between these two designs, there were at least six other design proposals, including the Edward Clark Crossett Library.
-For each class, there will be readings and a slide presentation exploring these designs, including their formal and historical precedents.
-Each week an assignment will be given focusing on a particular aspect of a design proposal.
-We will explore siting, geometry, light, structure, materials and movement.
+For each class, there were readings and a slide presentation exploring these designs, including their formal and historical precedents.
+Each week an assignment was given focusing on a particular aspect of a design proposal.
+We explored siting, geometry, light, structure, materials, and movement.

 About the Instructor

 A faculty member at Bennington College since 1996, Donald Sherefkin practices architecture in New York and Vermont, and also pursues various graphic and product design ventures.
 He has taught at the Illinois Institute of Technology in Chicago, where he also headed the University’s in-house architecture office at Mies van der Rohe’s historic campus.
 He has participated in architectural juries at Harvard, MIT, McGill, and Pennsylvania State University.
 BArch, The Cooper Union; graduate work with Daniel Libeskind, Cranbrook Academy.

 Aesthetics and Philosophy of Art